Emissions Trading Scheme in South Korea: Allocation of carbon allowances

-During Phase 1 all permits will be allocated freely without the employment of the auction system.
-Three sectors including grey clinker, oil refinery and aviation will receive free allowances based on data analysis of previous activity.
-A reserve will maintain approximately 5% of the total allowances for purposes of market stabilization or accepting new entrants.
-Any surplus of allowances not allocated to specific entities will also be kept in the reserve.
+During Phase 1 all permits were allocated freely without the employment of the auction system.
+Three sectors including grey clinker, oil refinery and aviation received free allowances based on data analysis of previous activity.
+A reserve was maintain approximately 5% of the total allowances for purposes of market stabilization or accepting new entrants.
+Any surplus of allowances not allocated to specific entities were also kept in the reserve.

-In the second phase from 2018 to 2020, 97% of the permits will be freely allocated and 3% auctioned.
-In the third and final five-year period between 2021 and 2025 less than 90% will go under free allocation and the rest will be auctioned.
-To lessen the burden of particular businesses those involved in energy-intensive and trade-exposed sectors (EITE) will be granted 100% of their allowances for free in all three phases.
+In the second phase from 2018 to 2020, 97% of the permits were freely allocated and 3% auctioned.
+In the third and final five-year period between 2021 and 2025 less than 90% had go under free allocation and the rest was being auctioned.
+To lessen the burden of particular businesses those involved in energy-intensive and trade-exposed sectors (EITE) was granted 100% of their allowances for free in all three phases.

 Compliance measures

-The Certification Committee of the Ministry of Environment holds supervisory authority to review the annual emissions reports and the emissions will be verified by a third-party.
-Penalty for exceeding the cap will be less than triple of the average market price for allowances in the compliance year.
-Participating facilities are required to create a yearly emission inventory verified by a third party which will report to the government.
-This reports will be enlisted in the Emission Trading Registry System (ETRS).
+The Certification Committee of the Ministry of Environment holds supervisory authority to review the annual emissions reports and the emissions was verified by a third-party.
+Penalty for exceeding the cap was less than triple of the average market price for allowances in the compliance year.
+Participating facilities are required to create a yearly emission inventory verified by a third party which was reported to the government.
+This reports was enlisted in the Emission Trading Registry System (ETRS).